Advocates: Mississippi plant fires workers left after raid

-Witnesses say a Mississippi chicken processing plant has fired most remaining workers after nearly 100 accused of immigration violations were arrested last week.
+A Mississippi chicken processing plant fired most of its remaining workers after nearly 100 accused of immigration violations were arrested last week, witnesses said, an indication that the crackdown could make finding work in the state’s poultry industry more difficult for Latino immigrants.

-Mississippi Immigration Coalition volunteer Terry Truett says she was called to a park in Morton on Tuesday.
-Former workers at PH Food said they’d been abruptly fired.
-Workers also tell advocates the company is withholding pay.
+Terry Truett, a volunteer with the Mississippi Immigration Coalition, said she and others were called Tuesday to a Morton park where former PH Food workers were staging a protest, saying the company had abruptly fired them at the end of their shift and was illegally withholding pay.

+It’s unclear exactly how many were fired, although Truett said more than 100 workers’ names were collected at the protest in Morton, about 40 miles (65 kilometers) east of Jackson.

 PH Food is one of seven Mississippi plants raided Aug.
-7. Federal agents arrested 680 people accused of working illegally, including 99 at PH Food.
+7 by U.S. Immigration and Customs Enforcement agents.
+The agency arrested 680 people accused of working in the United States without legal permission, quickly releasing about 300.
+ICE also seized company documents as part of an investigation into what managers knew.
+ICE said it arrested 99 people at PH Food.

+Normally, when a company with more than 100 employees lays off more than a third of its workforce, it must give 60 days’ notice to affected employees, and local and state government.
+Dianne Bell, a spokeswoman for the Mississippi Department of Security, said PH Foods has not filed notice with the state.
+Bell said a company employee told her Wednesday that there had been no layoffs.

+The company told The Associated Press on Wednesday to call back and later hung up on a reporter.
+On Thursday, a person who answered the phone said the company isn’t commenting.
+Phone calls to the payroll company weren’t returned.

+No PH Food managers have been charged, although U.S. Attorney Mike Hurst has said a criminal investigation continues.

+PH and another plant raided in nearby Pelahatchie - A&B; Inc. - are identified in sworn statements as being owned by California resident Huo You Liang, known to his Mississippi employees as Victor Liang.

-Truett says remaining workers were later asked to sign identity verification forms.
-Truett says managers fired all but “a handful” of workers Tuesday.
+Truett said workers were asked to sign I-9 forms verifying their identities after the raid.
+American workers usually sign such forms as they begin employment.
+Then managers came through the plant Tuesday and fired all but “a handful” of workers on the spot, she said.

+Karla Vazquez-Elmore, who works for an immigration law firm in Jackson, said at least four of her firm’s clients who weren’t arrested last week have contacted her to say they were fired by PH Food.
+She said one client among those arrested last week told her PH Foods denied the worker’s final paycheck.

+Mena, like Vazquez-Elmore and Truett, said at least some workers who were arrested last week had gone to PH Food seeking their paycheck but were denied.
+That’s against federal law, even if people don’t have legal permission to work.

 Sign up for Daily Newsletters